 From 2013 players automatically qualify as RFC Life Members if they have been members of multiple premierships, or have played in a single premiership and a minimum of 100 senior games.
 This led to an induction of 18 premiership players as well as RFC board member John Matthies at the December 11, 2013 AGM.

 At their March 2017 board meeting, it was resolved that ALL Richmond senior premiership players will automatically qualify as a Life Member (this includes posthumously, living, and future).
-A result, 78 players were inducted.
+As a result, 78 players were inducted.

 Deceased RFC Life Members were first acknowledged in a list of life members in the 1926 Annual Report.
 However, Chris Bahen (1904), Frank Wright (1907) and Hugh Slattery (1911) were overlooked in the edition.